VishwaSaranga/Journey-Snaps-version-2.0/README.md

 ⭕ Key Features

-✅User Profile and Login System <br>
+✅ User Profile and Login System <br>
-✅Cart and Checkout System: Completed with a PDF bill generator for easy transaction records.
+✅ Cart and Checkout System: Completed with a PDF bill generator for easy transaction records.
 (Using FPDF library) <br>
-✅Admin Page: Admins can manage user accounts, send replies to user messages that come from the Contact Us page, and view invoices that are issued from the website. <br>
+✅ Admin Page: Admins can manage user accounts, send replies to user messages that come from the Contact Us page, and view invoices that are issued from the website. <br>
 ✅ Form Validations and Notifications <br>
-✅Responsive Design <br>
+✅ Responsive Design <br>

 ⭕ Technical Skills Highlight